 In the twenty-first century, however, the five-hundred year-long expansion of the megamachine is reaching insurmountable limits.
-On the one hand the accumulation-machine is stuttering: the huge numbers of poor people across the globe and the crumbling middle classes do not have the money to keep buying a growing production at profitable prices.
+On the one hand, the accumulation-machine is stuttering: the huge numbers of poor people across the globe and the crumbling middle classes do not have the money to keep buying a growing myriad of products at profitable prices.
 This is why the economy is shifting to finance speculations that erupt in ever deeper crashes, further destabilizing economies as well as states.
 The more effectively capital owners manage to dump wages and evade taxes, the more the crisis escalates.
-A massive taxation of wealth for financing redistribution and public economic stimulus programmes might be the only way to reverse this trend and get the megamachine running again.
+A massive taxation of wealth for financing redistribution and public economic stimulus programs might be the only way to reverse this trend and get the megamachine running again.

 However, this is exactly what almost all predominant forces driven by short-termed self-interest strongly oppose.
-But even in case of success such a new growth programme would make us feel the second limit all the faster: the destruction of our natural livelihoods.
-This limit does not concern the climate alone but also our soils, our fresh water reservoirs, biological diversity, the oceans and forests that are all exposed to an accelerating process of devastation.
+But even if it were successful, such a new growth program would make us feel the second limit all the faster: the destruction of our natural livelihoods.
+This limit does not concern the climate alone but also our soils, our fresh water reservoirs, biological diversity, the oceans and forests, all of which are exposed to an accelerating process of devastation.
 As you cannot eat money and there will be no economic growth on a dead planet, the limits of the biosphere are ultimately also the limits of the megamachine.

 The illusion of “eco-social capitalism”

 Time and again it is stated that we can modify this system in a way that decouples the production of prosperity from its devastating effects.
-The question is: Can there be such thing as a green, social and peaceful megamachine?
+The question is: Can there be such a thing as a green, social and peaceful megamachine?
 The proponents of concepts like “green growth”, “a green new deal” or “blue economy” answer this question with the affirmative.
-Their line of argument is: If we use fewer resources for each Euro of GDP we can keep accumulating money while reducing our ecological footprint.
+Their line of argument is: If we use fewer resources for each Euro of GDP, we can keep accumulating money while reducing our ecological footprint.
 In this way we could, it is argued, create an ethereal capitalism that is light on resources.
-Undoubtedly these concepts contain some meaningful proposals, for example the deviation of investments towards renewable energies and resource-effective production.
+Undoubtedly these concepts contain some meaningful proposals, for example, diverting investments towards renewable energies and resource-effective production.
 But the elephant in the room that has caused the misery in the first place – namely the logic of endless accumulation – is ignored.

-In practice this leads to the illusion that we can keep the deep structures of our economy unchanged while creating the necessary change by a few technical innovations and ecological guidelines.
-The delusiveness of this way of thinking becomes obvious when we look for example at the boastful projection from the 1990s envisioning the transformation towards a “dematerialized” economy based on the spread of computers and the internet: less use of paper and energy, less traffic – a disembodied green service-economy.
+In practice this leads to the illusion that we can keep the deep structures of our economy unchanged while creating the necessary change through a few technical innovations and ecological guidelines.
+The delusion of this way of thinking becomes obvious when we look for example at the boastful projection from the 1990s, which envisioned transformation towards a “dematerialized” economy based on the spread of computers and the internet: less use of paper and energy, less traffic – a disembodied green service-economy.
 What came out of it?
-During the last 15 years the commercial transport sector in Germany has increased by about a third.
-The Germans – in the meantime equipped with countless computers, tablets and smartphones –are still using, in addition to their gadgets, as much paper as 1,5 billion Africans and Latin Americans altogether.
-Only the economic recession during the financial crisis in 2008 left a dent in this curve, which is one of the many indications implying that true ecological relief is impossible without shrinking the economy.
+During the last 15 years, for example, the commercial transport sector in Germany has increased by about a third.
+The Germans – in the meantime equipped with countless computers, tablets and smartphones – are still using, in addition to their gadgets, as much paper as 1,5 billion Africans and Latin Americans altogether.
+Only the economic recessions during the financial crisis in 2008 and the Covid-19 pandemic left dents in this curve, which is one of the many indications implying that true ecological relief is impossible without shrinking the economy.
 However, in the logic of never-ending accumulation this means crisis, mass unemployment, aggravated social conflicts and state bankruptcies.

 Only change is realistic

-In order to escape from this dilemma we need to change the deep structures of our economy and drop out of the machinery of endless accumulation.
+In order to escape from this dilemma, we need to change the deep structures of our economy and drop out of the machinery of endless accumulation.
 We need economic models that serve the common good instead of profit.
-To achieve this we have to change not only our mode of consumption but also our institutions, the way we produce and the logic of state action.
-We need a strategy for massively fostering common-good-oriented economic activities based on local and regional networks while shrinking economic sectors that are bound to the principle of accumulation and predatory exploitation.
+To achieve this, we have to change not only our mode of consumption but also our institutions, the way we produce and the logic of state action.
+We need a strategy for massively fostering common-good-oriented economic activities based on local and regional networks, while shrinking economic sectors that are bound to the principle of accumulation and predatory exploitation.
 Utopian?
 Possibly.
 But certainly not out of touch with reality.
-In the face of the global crises, the idea of keep going with a few cosmetic amendments appears unrealistic.
+In the face of the global crises, the idea of keep going with a few cosmetic amendments is what seems unrealistic.
 In the light of the looming chaos, radical change is the only realistic option.
 This change will come, whether we like it or not.
-The only question is: how will this change look like?
+The only question is: what will this change look like?
 Who will shape it and push it in which direction?

 Nothing points towards a soft transition.
-On the contrary, times are turning uncomfortable for more than one reason: Due to us having held on to the illusion of a green capitalism for too long, we now lack concepts for exiting the megamachine.
-In the meantime the global elites fence themselves in high-security gated communities and seem determined to defend their privileges by all means.
-A fight for the pockets of affluence seems to be on the horizon, and in many countries authoritarian, fundamentalist and racist forces are ascending.
-Because a transitional plan is lacking we have to anticipate ever more dramatic systemic breakdowns: financial crashes, ecological disasters and social crises.
+On the contrary, times are turning uncomfortable for more than one reason: Because we have held on to the illusion of green capitalism for too long, we now lack concepts for exiting the megamachine.
+In the meantime, the global elites fence themselves in high-security gated communities and seem determined to defend their privileges by any and all means.
+A fight for the full pockets of affluence seems to be on the horizon, and in many countries, authoritarian, fundamentalist and racist forces are ascending.
+Because a transitional plan is lacking, we have to anticipate ever more dramatic systemic breakdowns: financial crashes, ecological disasters, pandemics and social crises.
 So how can social and ecological movements prepare for this?

-In such situation the movements striving for a social-ecological transformation will only have a chance when they join forces, when they leave their niches and occupy political spaces becoming vacant along the decay of the old order.
-If ecovillages and the initiatives against evictions, nurses on strike and rebelling professors unite, they might gather enough energy to become systemic.
-There are positive examples available, such as the Spanish “rebel cities” like Barcelona and A Coruña where municipalities were conquered by social and ecological movements.
+In such a situation the movements striving for a social-ecological transformation will have a chance only when they join forces, when they leave their traditional niches and together occupy political spaces becoming vacant along the decay of the old order.
+If ecovillages and the initiatives against evictions, striking health professionals and rebelling university teachers unite, they might gather enough energy to become systemic.

 Translation: Christiane Kliemann